blogmarketing/blogmarketing.github.io/_posts/2024-01-22-internal-linking-seo-strategy-guide.md

 ### Prioritize the important pages on your website

-Your website undoubtedly contains crucial pages, such as product presentations or landing pages, that serve as central pillars in achieving your objectives, whether it's boosting sales, nurturing leads, or disseminating critical information.
+Your website undoubtedly contains crucial pages, such as product presentations or **[landing pages]({% post_url 2024-01-25-create-product-landing-page-sells %})**, that serve as central pillars in achieving your objectives, whether it's boosting sales, nurturing leads, or disseminating critical information.

 These pages deserve substantial attention, and by strategically weaving links to them from diverse sections of your site, you effectively communicate their significance to both users and search engines.
 This emphasis not only directs visitors to these critical destinations but also reinforces their link value.